 Textile industry in Serbia is recovering.
 Total revenues increased in the post-crisis period by 41%, and there has been a change in the structure of the leading enterprises, through the establishment of healthier and more sustainable companies and sales, through turning to foreign markets.
 The trends are based primarily on the entry of a large number of foreign direct investments (FDI).
 In the last nine years, arrivals to Serbia are companies such as "Valy", "Grammer System", "Modital", "Benetton", "Fiorano", "Real Knitting", "Magna Seating" and so on.
-Foreign companies have recognized the growing comparative advantages of production in Serbia - countries such as China and Turkey, with traditionally cheap labor, are increasing the average costs, and losing the position based on price competitive-ness.
+Foreign companies have recognized the growing comparative advantages of production in Serbia - countries such as China and Turkey, with traditionally cheap labor, are increasing the average costs, and losing the position based on price competitiveness.
 Consequently, Serbia was given a chance to initially attract foreign capital to further start the once strong textile industry.

 The main driver of the recovery is exports.
 The largest part of the revenue growth came on the basis of export growth, which in the period from 2009 to 2014 increased by about EUR 385 million, or 90%.
 Given that exports grew significantly faster than imports, the net position improved - net exports increased by EUR 135 million and at the end of 2014 reached EUR 187 million.
 It is encouraging that companies from the textile sector did not only "ride" the global wave of growth, but grew significantly faster than the global market.
 In this way they won a piece of the market cake away from the competitors.
 A positive signal is that the growth of competitiveness is expressed on a larger number of markets, which confirms its systematic nature.
-What is worrying is the low percentage of companies that sell their products to foreign markets (only 32% of companies), as well as the concentration of exports.
+What is worrying is the low percentage of companies that sell their products to foreign markets (only 32% of companies), as well as the concentration of exports - 10 largest exporters created 40% of the value of exports, while the 50 largest companies generate 81% of exports.
 For export growth to continue, it will be necessary foremost to broaden the base of the exporters, but also to encourage greater investment of existing key players.